 My paintings are meant to be a conversation with the viewer.
 They’re small because I love the concept of a cabinet of curiosities – peculiar bits of the world collected to be examined close up, at leisure.
 In my more recent work I’m exploring what makes an image mysterious or slightly disturbing.

-A couple of my recent pieces are in a show right now but I’d like to be represented by a gallery so I can paint rather than sell my work myself.”Purchase a portfolio critique
+A couple of my recent pieces are in a show right now but I’d like to be represented by a gallery so I can paint rather than sell my work myself.”Purchase a critique or Skype consult

 Partial Video Transcript

 “Hi Siobhan, I am very excited to be be giving you a portfolio critique today.
 The way that this works is I will go over your whole portfolio first, with my first impressions and then we’ll go through each piece individually, and finally I can give you some advice about what I think about gallery representation, and how you could possibly move forward with that if you would like to.

 What I really really love about your portfolio is the kind of narrative you’re working with, the intimacy of each image, how you want things to be small because you want people to look really closely at them.
 The details that you’re picking out are very particular and they guide the viewer in a particular direction.
 I think that makes your storytelling and your images really unique and draws the viewer in and has just enough of that mystery in there, that it’s really fun to try to complete the story with the details that are missing.